-These long and stately plants prefer bright indirect sunlight.
+These long and stately plants are one of the true low-maintenance houseplants.
+They prefer bright indirect sunlight.
 Placing them where they will get plenty of sun means they will grow well.
 However, they can still do well in areas of your home that get less light; they will just grow much slower.

 For even more low-light houseplant options you’ll want to read – 12 Beautiful Low-Light Houseplants